Skip to main content

 • Preheat oven to 350 degrees and grease a 9x13 casserole dish.

-• Cut into 1/2 inch cubes.
-Put in a mixing bowl.
+• Cut the bread into 1/2 inch cubes.

 • In a skillet, heat the oil over medium heat and sauté the onions and celery until soft and translucent (about 6-8 minutes).
 You can season them with some of the salt and pepper while they cook.

-• While the vegetables cook, in the mixing bowl with the bread, add the stock and the beaten eggs and stir to hydrate.
-The bread should absorb all the liquid and be very saturated until you just start to see some residue liquid not getting absorbed.
+• Add the cubed bread to the mixing bowl and stir to hydrate.
+The bread should absorb all the liquid and be very saturated until you just start to see some residue liquid not getting absorbed at the bottom.
 If too dry, add more stock.

 • Scrape the vegetable mixture into the mixing bowl.

-• Add the remaining ingredients to the mixing bowl and stir until combined.
+• Add the remaining trail mix ingredients to the mixing bowl and stir until combined.

 • Pour the stuffing into the casserole dish and cook for 60 minutes.